PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 6. You have plenty of balls for auto-catching.
 7. You are zoomed out to maximize your view.
 8. You are on foot.
 (Not mounted on your ride.)
+9. Stand near the center of the platform or in the Zero Gate building as if you just entered.
-9. Start the program anywhere on the platform in the overworld with all menus closed.
+10. Start the program in the overworld with all menus closed.

 The best known Pokémon for a lead is Corviknight that is level 100, defensively trained, and holding leftovers.
 Miraidon and Lucario will also work if given a Smoke Ball.
 However, the lack of leftovers for self-healing makes them less suitable for auto-catching.